RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 You have to make this decision in advance, as far as possible, because a chat that starts out being about one subject can very quickly move on to suicide (and also very quickly move on from suicide to something else).
 You will need to be able to take action to protect yourself immediately there's a change of subject that goes beyond your personal boundaries.

 It is OK to be willing to chat about thoughts of suicide just like any other thoughts.
-There is nothing particularly dangerous or special about thoughts of suicide, unless this topic has special significance for you personally and triggers feeling in you that you prefer to avoid.
+There is nothing particularly dangerous or special about thoughts of suicide, unless this topic has special significance for you personally and triggers feelings in you that you prefer to avoid.

 ### When your boundaries are crossed